Q&A about the Max Weber Program

 Applicants who meet the formal requirements will be invited to an assessment seminar, which will take place over a weekend.
 Invitations to the assessment seminar will be sent from the beginning of February.

-The selection process generally starts on a Saturday morning.
 In the course of the selection process, you will take part in a subject-related and a general discussion of about 30 minutes each.
-In addition, you will participate in online group rounds, during which you will also give a short presentation and moderate the subsequent discussion.
-The selection seminar ends on Sunday afternoon.
+In addition, you will participate in group rounds, during which you will also give a short presentation and moderate the subsequent discussion.

 In order to obtain a positive answer, you must convince the committee during the seminar in the following five areas: